Covid Update: Tele-Therapy and In-Person Appointments now available

 Being a preteen is often a time characterized by tremendous change.
 It is an honor to support preteens during this transitional and special time, from coping with anxiety to building confidence and self-esteem to dealing with the onset of puberty(!).

 Teenage years are developmentally a time for trying out new ideas, styles, and building an individual identity.
 This often results in teens pulling away from parents and feeling an increased need for peer connection and approval.
 Having a space for teens to vent, be heard, talk through challenging situations, and not be judged is incredibly important.
-I am very fortunate to get to hold this space and provide support during this often tender time.
+I am very fortunate to get to hold this space and provide support during this ten tender time.

 I have had the privilege to work with people with special needs and their support systems in a variety of roles, including counselor, registered behavior technician, behavioral therapist, tutor, mentor, and Special Olympics volunteer.